Ylianst/MeshCentral/docs/docs/install/index.md

 ![](images/2022-05-17-00-36-52.png)

-Once you have create an account, you can go to the main console and on the left side, go to “Compute Engine” and create a new VM instance.
+Once you have create an account, you can go to the main console and on the left side, go to `Compute Engine` and create a new VM instance.
 For our demonstration, we are going to create the smallest instance possible which is a single shared CPU and only 0.6 gigs of RAM.

 ![](images/2022-05-17-00-37-05.png)

-We select the proper settings and select “Ubuntu 18.04 LTS Minimal” as the boot operating system.
+We select the proper settings and select `Ubuntu 18.04 LTS Minimal` as the boot operating system.
 This is convenient as we already covered how to install MeshCentral on this operating system.

 ![](images/2022-05-17-00-37-21.png)